teddy bear Parenting & Family See also:

 Early Childhood Connection - See PACER Learning Center, below.

 Emergency Information Forms for Children with Special Health Care Needs - Sample and blank forms to 'ensure that a child's complicated medical history is concisely summarized and available when it is needed most - when the child presents with an acute health problem at a time when neither parent nor pediatrician is immediately available.'
 (American College of Emergency Physicians).
 See also My child has a chronic health condition.
 What do I need to tell the school?
-(American Academy of Pediatrics).
+(2015, American Academy of Pediatrics).

 Emotional Problems AUDIO - A collection of articles to help parents recognize and deal with a variety of emotional issues that can affect children & teens.
 (American Academy of Pediatrics)